nick-zanobini/nick-zanobini.github.io/_posts/2016-12-01-raspberry-pi-cheat-sheet.md

 This adds support for Apple Filing Protocol, making it easy to move files back and forth in the Finder.
 [Source](https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview)

+### Flip Touchscreen 180 Degrees

+You need to edit the config file `/boot/config.txt` and add the line `lcd_rotate=2`

+### Enable SSH on Headless Pi

+After burning Raspian to your SD card go to the boot folder on the SD card and create a blank file `ssh` with no extension.